wolfgangkeil/Kinney_Sahu_et_al_2023_code/README.md

 The raw dataset is ~50GB.
 Running the analysis will generate additional folders and files of  ~100GB.
 Make sure you have enough disk space in the location you are running this analysis in.

+## Limiting the amount of manual clicking
+The entire procedure requires a lot of manual clicking for large data sets.
+In order to reduce this a bit, it's best to create a file called "frame_range.txt" in the experiment_folder.
+This file should contain only two numbers, the first and the last frame that should be considered during the MCP-GFP spot tracking and analysis.

 ## Overview of the pre-processing steps to be followed

 Straightening => Z drift correction => Manual pre-registration => deletion of "bad" frames